agentos-project/agentos/docs/index.md

 Took a random step, done = True.
 ```

-To make things easier, AgentOS includes implementations of some common agents.
 As an alternative to using our custom agent above, let’s use AgentOS’s RandomAgent:

 ```
 $ python